-In our opinion, we draw attention to Note 15 to the financial statements.
-The Company's total liabilities exceeded its total assets by US\$ 1,842,638 (2019: US\$ 2,085,963).
+In our opinion, we draw attention to Note 16 to the financial statements.
+The Company's total liabilities exceeded its total assets by US\$ 1,974,728 (2020: US\$ 1,842,637).
 The appropriateness of the going concern assumption on which the financial statements of the Company are prepared is dependent on the continued financial support from its ultimate holding company.
-The ultimate holding company have agreed to continue providing financial support to the company and not recall the amount until such time when the company is financially solvent and also confirmed that if and when required additional funds will be made available to the company in order for it to meet any liabilities which may fall due.
+The ultimate holding company has agreed to continue providing sufficient financial support to the Company to enable the Company fulfill all its obligations.